thaipduong/ROS_Multidrone/scripts/README.md

      ```

      These scripts do the following:
-     - Set up environment variables
+     - Set up environment variables so ROS can find this repo's packages
      ```
      source ROS_Sim/ros_px4_multi/testnavi/devel/setup.bash
      ```